volodymyrhudyma/blog/content/blog/2020-09-27-default-vs-named-export-what-is-the-difference.md

 ## Default export

-There is another type of export, that is allowed only one per file - **default export**:
+There is another type of export that is only allowed once per file - **default export**:

 ```javascript
 // project.js